 Macedonian labour markets are among the poorest in the Western Balkans.
-Male employment and female unemployment are at similar levels as in Bosnia and Herzegovina - at 46% and 36% respectively - while in terms of male unemployment (37%) and female employment (31%) the situation is considerably worse.
+Male employment and female unemployment are at similar levels as in Bosnia and Herzegovina - at 46 and 36 per cent respectively - while in terms of male unemployment (37 per cent) and female employment (31 per cent) the situation is considerably worse.
 Macedonia has high restrictions on collective dismissals and relatively strict regulations of temporary contracts.
 While a decrease of the former is found to have gender composition effects on labour market outcomes, we do not see benefits from relaxing the former in the case of Bosnia, since its labour market performance is strikingly poor in the areas of both male unemployment and female employment.
-Relaxing the protection of temporary contracts to the average level of the peers would only minimally alleviate the situation, with a net employment effect on the total population of 0.5 percentage points.
-In contrast, female employment in Macedonia would benefit from an improvement of the rule of law to the peers' average level by an increase of 10 percentage points.
+Relaxing the protection of temporary contracts to the average level of the peers would only minimally alleviate the situation, with a net employment in Macedonia would benefit from an improvement of the rule of law to the peers' average level by an increase of 10 percentage points.